eth-p/uni-chip8/docs/Index.md

 Includes the criteria, "*detailed use cases for all major features planned for the next release*".

-## General Usage by Users and Markers
+## General Usage for Users and Markers

 For release submissions where we include a zip of the repository, please view the [User Manual](project/User-Manual.md) to setup your copy.

 The user manual will include instructions for:

+- how to setup your copy.
 - how to run the source code for the visualizer website.
 - how to run the automated tests.